 You can also expand a stack by highlighting the top image and selecting Photo > Stacking > Expand Stack.
 To collapse a stack, highlight any photo in the stack and click Photo > Stacking > Collapse Stack.
 You can also access the menu by right-clicking on an image in the stack.
 The ‘S’ key toggles between expanding and collapsing a stack.

-In the stacking menu, you have the option to expand or collapse all stacks in your catalogue.
+In the stacking menu, you have the option to expand or collapse all stacks in your catalog.
 Expanding and collapsing a stack is different from removing images from a stack or unstacking images.

 How to Add and Remove Images from a Stack